grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

 In this tutorial, you'll:

-- Set up a headless Raspberry Pi using Raspberry Pi OS (previously known as Raspbian).
+- Set up a Raspberry Pi using a version of Raspberry Pi OS (previously called "Raspbian") that does not require you to connect a keyboard or monitor (this is often called "headless").
 - Install Grafana on your Raspberry Pi.

 {{% class "prerequisite-section" %}}